jriecken/asset-smasher/README.md

         If --only is not specified, *all* files in the --paths will be processed.
         If --hash is specified, a map.json file will be generated that maps the unmangled file name to the hashed one.

+        Be careful that your shell doesn't expand glob patterns when passing them as arguments.
+To be safe, surround the argument with quotes.

         Examples:

           Compile all assets in the current directory to /home/me/compiledAssets